Adhesive Application - panels

 Wood chipper: choice of wood and adhesive.
 Maintenance recommendations

-Talking to people involved in the wood industry I learn all sorts of stories and anecdotes about wood, its use and processing.
-That was the case the other day when I found out that at one time wood chipper manufacturers were getting a lot of complaints and product returns and they didn't understand what was causing it.
-In time they discovered the culprit was the dishwasher.
-It never occurred to me that people would think of washing a wood chipper in the dishwasher.
-The problem is that this does the wood chipper no good if they used D3 adhesives, i.e. adhesives resistant to moisture but not to boiling.
-A D4 adhesive is needed for such conditions.
+Talking to people involved in the wood industry, I hear all sorts of stories and anecdotes about wood, its use and processing.
+This was the case the other day when I found out that at one time manufacturers of wood chippers were receiving a lot of complaints and product returns and they did not understand what was the cause.
+In time they discovered that the culprit was the dishwasher.
+It never crossed my mind that people would think of washing a wood chipper in the dishwasher.
+The problem is that it's not good for the wood chipper if they used D3 adhesives, i.e. adhesives resistant to moisture but not to boiling.
+A D4 adhesive is required for such conditions.
 Based on the story of the returned shredders, I started looking for more information on the subject.

 wood chipper